bitcoin/bitcoin/doc/tor.md

 CLI `-addrinfo` returns the number of addresses known to your node per network type, including Tor v2 and v3.
-This is useful to see how many onion addresses are known to your node for `-onlynet=onion` and how many Tor v3 addresses it knows when upgrading to current and future Tor releases that support Tor v3 only.
+This is useful to see how many onion addresses are known to your node for `-onlynet=onion` and how many Tor v3 addresses it knows when upgrading to Bitcoin Core v22.0 and up that supports Tor v3 only.

 ## 1. Run Bitcoin Core behind a Tor proxy